Illinois House speaker aide quits after harassment complaint

 Hours later, Madigan, the longest-serving state House speaker in U.S. history, announced that Mapes had stepped down, at his request, as chief of staff, House clerk and executive director of the Illinois Democratic Party, which Madigan chairs.

-It's the second time in less than a week that a top Illinois Democrat was forced out following alleged sexual harassment or intimidation.
-Madigan's deputy majority leader, Rep. Lou Lang of Skokie, a 31-year legislative veteran, resigned his leadership post Thursday after a legislative activist accused him of unwanted sexual behavior and later, retaliation.
+It's the second time in less than a week a top Illinois Democrat was forced out following alleged sexual harassment or intimidation.
+Madigan's deputy majority leader, Rep. Lou Lang of Skokie, while denying the allegations as "absurd," resigned his leadership post Thursday after a legislative activist accused him of unwanted sexual behavior and later, retaliation.

-The 53-year-old Garrett, a Springfield resident and state employee since 2009, said she had filed a complaint with the inspector, seeking an investigation.
+The 53-year-old Garrett, a Petersburg resident and state employee since 2009, said after learning of Mapes' resignation that she was "relieved" and hoped more people will "feel safe coming forward, knowing that their words can make a difference."

 Mapes, 63, whose salary was $208,000, did not return a call seeking comment.